Saudi Crown Prince On Killing Of Jamal Khashoggi: 'It Happened Under My Watch'

 "The United States continues to diligently work to ascertain all of the facts and will hold accountable each of those we find responsible in order to achieve justice for Khashoggi's fiancée, children, and the family he leaves behind," Treasury Secretary Steven Mnuchin said in a statement.

-The Crown Prince was not one of the Saudi individuals sanctioned by the U.S.
+The crown prince was not one of the Saudi individuals sanctioned by the U.S.

 As NPR's Jackie Northam reported at the time, the U.S. sanctions came on the heels of Saudi Arabia's top prosecutor announcing the death penalty for five Saudis connected to the journalist's killing.

-Note: A previous version of this story misspelled a reference to Jamal Khashoggi's last name as Khasoggi.